 Just imagine how shameful and demeaning that objective is when a journalist thinks that interviewing a criminal convicted of a serious crime like rape can show the mindset of a country?
 Do these criminals anywhere reflect Indian values, culture or men?
 The convicts who belonged to the lower strata of Indian society and who was hardly literate and criminals; were chosen by a global channel to understand Indian men’s view about rape and women.
 This only showed poor taste and grade of BBC’s journalism.

-When personal safety and security come in question, I do agree that we all need to be responsible for our own safety.
-Some basic safety measures like avoiding going to criminal infested areas or avoiding travel to crime prone areas or keeping some safety device with us are always recommended to everyone.
+When personal safety and security come into question, I do agree that we all need to be responsible for our own safety.
+Some basic safety measures like avoiding going to criminal infested areas or avoiding travel to crime-prone areas or keeping some safety device with us are always recommended to everyone.
 Because even as a man I am not safe everywhere and I can’t blame our police for every safety breach that happens.

-The question is, when a rapist can not represent our nation then why did BBC plan to interview him to represent a country or it was again a deep rooted conspiracy against India.
+The question is, when a rapist cannot represent our nation then why did BBC plan to interview him to represent a country or it was again a deep-rooted conspiracy against India.
 I am not sure if BBC ever took similar interviews of rapists from any other country as rape is a prominent crime (more frequent than it happens in India) in many western countries and many such rapes are gang rapes too.
-In some of those cases the victims would have been brutally killed too.
-If BBC or Leslee Udwin had not taken similar interviews for those criminals then it is clear that they had some ulterior motive behind this interview.
+In some of those cases, the victims would have been brutally killed too.
+If BBC or Leslee Udwin had not taken similar interviews with those criminals then it is clear that they had some ulterior motive behind this interview.

 A rapist trying to blame the victim and trying to justify the brutal attack is not only outrageous but an open invitation for a confirmed death penalty.
 When we came to know that the journalist had not shown the video to the authorities before leaving the jail, that too raises concerns about her intentions.
 It also raises questions about the lackadaisical approach of Tihar jail authorities.
 How could they allow her to go out of the premises without her complying with agreed norms?